oroinc/documentation/backend/entities-data-management/processes.rst

 - **--directories** - this option specifies directories used to find configuration files (multiple values allowed)
 - **--definitions** - this option specifies names of the process definitions that should be loaded (multiple values allowed)

-.. note:: You should run this command if process configuration was changed to upload your changes to DB.
+.. note:: You should run this command if the process configuration was changed to upload your changes to DB.

 oro:process:handle-trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^^